 Look for shrub-nesting birds in the newly-created habitat at the Morgan Chaney preserve

 June 21, 2017 — We’re making good progress on several projects to create and improve habitat for birds and other wildlife.
-One that we want to tell you about one in particular is at the Morgan R. Chaney Sanctuary, on Turner Road, Montville, in the southeastern corner of the state.
+One in particular that we want to tell you about is at the Morgan R. Chaney Sanctuary, on Turner Road, Montville, in the southeastern corner of the state.

 We’ve carved out 10 acres for new shrub habitat in the middle of the 233-acre preserve.
 Based on what we’ve seen at our other preserves, we’re confident it will increase and diversify the bird population.

 Click here to read the New London Day’s story from May 30, 2017, about our habitat management work at the sanctuary.